Best dirt bike street tires

-6 Best Dirt Bike Street Tires in 2023
+6 Best Dirt Bike Street Tires in 2025 – Gear Sustain

 This post may contain affiliate links.
 That means if you click and buy, we may receive a small commission (at zero cost to you).
 Please see our full disclosure policy for details.

-We would recommend the Michelin Road 6 tires as the best dirt bike street tires.
-The brand produces high-quality, high-performance, and long-lasting tires.
-It offers great traction and control when navigating the streets.
+We would recommend the Michelin Road 6 tires as the best dirt bike with street tires.
+The brand continues to provide high-quality, high-performance, and long-lasting options for every rider.
+On a dirt bike, street tires provide superior grip and control on paved roads compared to knobby tires.
+It offers great traction and control when navigating the street, making your ride smoother and safer.

-Most riders wonder if they can get their dirt bike on the streets, and the answer is yes!
-Your dirt bike can become street-worthy if you install the necessary equipment needed to operate it on pavement; that is, turn signals, headlights, taillights, and, most importantly, a good set of dual-sport tires.
-This article will cover exactly that: how to tailor the right set of dual-sport tires.
+Most riders wonder if they can get their dirt bike on the street, and the answer is yes!
+Your dirt bike with street tires can become street-worthy if you install the necessary equipment to operate it on pavement—turn signals, headlights, taillights, and most importantly, a good set of dual-sport tires.
+Converting a dirt bike to a supermoto requires additional components such as new wheels and street-legal features.
+This article will cover exactly that: how to tailor the right set of dual-sport options.

 It is important to note that converting your dirt bike into a street-legal one will reduce the amount of stability you are used to in technical terrain, such as sand.
-Street tires you will be using on pavement are often smooth and rounded in shape, lacking the huge knobs that add traction you might be used to.
-Their design ensures that the tire has maximum contact with the surface.
-Street tires are also made to expel water from underneath.
+The street tires you’ll be using on pavement are often smooth and rounded in shape, lacking the huge knobs that add traction you might be used to.
+Street tires have smoother, more continuous tread patterns that provide excellent grip and traction on asphalt.
+Their design ensures maximum contact with the surface and makes handling easy.
+Street tires are also made to expel water effectively.

 6 Recommended dirt bike street tire brands